At the OHSU Knight Cancer Institute, you’ll receive care from some of the world’s leading experts in blood cancers. Our

 - A full range of support services for you and your family.

 Innovations: Dr. Druker, the Knight Cancer Institute director, is an internationally renowned pioneer in cancer medicine and an expert in blood cancers.
 Dr. Druker helped develop Gleevec, a lifesaving daily pill that turned a deadly type of leukemia into a manageable illness.
 His work launched precision cancer medicine, showing that cancer can be defeated at the molecular level.

 Second opinions: Our providers are sought after for second opinions to make sure you have the best treatment plan for your type of lymphoma.

 Care in your community: When possible, our patients can receive certain treatments close to home, delivered by a community cancer doctor with guidance from your OHSU team.

 Outstanding hospital care: Our Center for Hematologic Malignancies (blood cancers) inpatient unit, which includes nurses with specialty training, continually ranks in the top 5% nationally for patient satisfaction.

 Molecular profiling: We use advanced technology to examine the DNA in patient samples.
 This helps us understand lymphoma at the molecular level so we can target treatments based on your genetic information.

 Support services: Our nurse coordinators and cancer social workers can help you with issues around transportation, financial concerns and making appointments.
 We also provide services for patients who live far from OHSU.

-Advanced bone marrow transplants: We offer Oregon’s oldest and most sophisticated bone marrow transplant center.
+Advanced bone marrow/stem cell transplants: We offer one of the nation's leading bone marrow/stem cell transplant centers.
 We are the only Oregon center to provide transplants that use donor cells, giving you more options.
 After a transplant, we work with you and your primary care doctor to manage side effects or other concerns through the Bone Marrow Transplant Survivorship Program.